make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

   require support for 64-bit integers.
 - In JavaScript, numbers are represented using a floating-point format like this.
-- (It's called the IEEE double-precision format).
-- It only has about 52 bits of precision since the other bits are used for the sign and exponent.
+- So we really only have about 52 bits of precision since the other bits are used for the sign and the exponent.
 - Fortunately there is something called the Park-Miller random number generator.
 - The constants suggested by Park and Miller in 1993 just happen to be suitable for JavaScript, and should be sufficient for the purposes of our game.
 - The multiplier is a 16-bit number and the modulus is a 32-bit number.
-  - We already saw how the output is always less than the modulus.
+- Assuming we start from a valid seed, the output will always be less than the modulus.
-  - When we multiply the 16-bit multiplier constant by the the largest possible output of 32 bits, the result requires at most 48 bits
-    (since 16 + 32 = 48).
+- Therefore the result of the multiplication will always fit within 16 + 32 = 48 bits.
-  - So we are ok, in fact we actually have a few bits to spare.
+- That gives us a few bits to spare, so we should be good.

 # Park-Miller generator in JavaScript

 - The multiplier is 48,271
-  and the modulus is 2,147,483,647.
+  and the modulus is 2,147,483,647
+  (_or, in binary, 31 ones_).
 - It uses the same, simple equation that we saw before just with these larger constants.